-For the three months ended March 31, 2024, the Company granted 712,475 shares of RSAs and RSUs with a weighted average fair value of \$13.01 per share.
+For the six months ended June 30, 2024, the Company granted 778,052 shares of RSAs and RSUs with a weighted average fair value of \$13.12 per share.
 In addition, the Company granted PSAs to senior management employees with potential payouts varying from zero to 553,424 shares.
-The RSAs and RSUs vest on the third anniversary of the date of grant.
-The PSAs can be earned based on performance against established metrics over a three-year performance period set by the Company's Compensation Committee of the Board of Directors.
-The PSAs are divided into three independent parts that are subject to separate performance metrics: (i) one-half of the PSAs have a Total Shareholder Return ("TSR") metric, (ii) one-quarter of the PSAs have an EBITDA metric, and (iii) one-quarter of the PSAs have a Return on Capital Employed ("ROCE") metric.
+The RSAs and RSUs vest on the first and third anniversary of the date of grant.
+The PSAs can be earned based on performance against established metrics over a three-year performance period.